Neighbourhoods in Brussels: Freedom Quarter

-The Freedom Quarter (Quartier des Libertés, Vrijheidswijk) is situated between the Belgian Parliament and the Rue Royale/Koningsstraat, not far from the crossroads with the Small Ring.
+The Freedom Quarter (Quartier des Libertés, Vrijheidswijk) is situated between the Belgian Parliament and the Rue Royale/Koningsstraat, close to the crossroads with the Small Ring.
 Its focal point is the Congress Column (erected in memory of the National Congress of 1830–31, the founder of democratic liberties in Belgium), under which also lies the tomb of the Unknown Soldier with an eternal flame.
-Not far from there is the Hotel Astoria, dating from 1911, which is currently being renovated and enlarged, to be reopened in the coming years.
+Not far from there is the Hotel Astoria, dating from 1911, which has been renovated and enlarged.
 Until the 19th century, the district was known as Notre-Dame-aux-Neiges/Onze-Lieve-Vrouw-ter-Sneeuw and was predominantly inhabited by working-class people.
 The authorities' desire to clean up the squalid parts of the city led to the expulsion of the population and the neighbourhood's complete destruction.
 A new bourgeois district was developed during the last quarter of the century.
 The choice was made to commemorate Belgian independence: the Place de la Liberté/Vrijheidsplein ("Liberty Square"), the Place des Barricades/Barricadenplein ("Barricades' Square"), the Rue de la Révolution/Revolutiestraat ("Revolution Street"), the Rue du Congrès/Congresstraat ("Congress Street"), etc. The four streets leading off the Place de la Liberté bear the names of the four constitutional liberties, symbolised by four allegorical bronze female sculptures surrounding the Congress Column: Freedom of the Press, Worship, Association and Education.
 This eclectic urban complex is one of the best preserved in the Pentagon.